Areopagus sermon: History

 This sermon illustrates the beginnings of the attempts to explain the nature of Christ and an early step on the path that led to the development of Christology.

 Paul begins his address by emphasizing the need to know God, rather than worshiping the unknown:

 "As I walked around and looked carefully at your objects of worship, I even found an altar with this inscription: TO AN UNKNOWN GOD.
 So you are ignorant of the very thing you worship — and this is what I am going to proclaim to you."

+Zeus and Christ

 In his sermon, Paul quotes from certain Greek philosophers and poets, namely in verse 17:28.
 He alludes to passages from Epimenides and from either Aratus or Cleanthes.

+From Aratus (a poet educated in the Stoic philosophy) he borrowed his poem Phaenomena 5 and compared it with Acts 17:28, stating that indeed humans are the offspring of Zeus (the Creator according to the Stoics and other philosophical schools) but in order for humans to know him in a personal relationship, they must first follow the teachings of his son, the Logos incarnated, Jesus Christ.

+From Zeus let us begin; him do we mortals never leave unnamed; full of Zeus are all the streets and all the market-places of men; full is the sea and the havens thereof; always we all have need of Zeus.
+For we are also his offspring; and he in his kindness unto men giveth favourable signs and wakeneth the people to work, reminding them of livelihood.
+He tells what time the soil is best for the labour of the ox and for the mattock, and what time the seasons are favourable both for the planting of trees and for casting all manner of seeds.
+For himself it was who set the signs in heaven, and marked out the constellations, and for the year devised what stars chiefly should give to men right signs of the seasons, to the end that all things might grow unfailingly.
+Wherefore him do men ever worship first and last.
+Hail, O Father, mighty marvel, mighty blessing unto men.
+Hail to thee and to the Elder Race!
+Hail, ye Muses, right kindly, every one!
+But for me, too, in answer to my prayer direct all my lay, even as is meet, to tell the stars.

 Paul then explained concepts such as the resurrection of the dead and salvation, in effect a prelude to the future discussions of Christology.

 After the sermon a number of people became followers of Paul.
 These included a woman named Damaris, and Dionysius, a member of the Areopagus (not to be confused with Pseudo-Dionysius the Areopagite or Saint Denis, the first Bishop of Paris).